 " Uplifting entertainment that the whole family can enjoy." - Sandy Schaefer for Screen Rant

 I hope you take time out to watch this incredible movie and be encouraged by Phiona's story.
 Also see why Queen of Katwe is a Movie with a Message.
-To learn more about Phiona and Robert Katende, and the work they are a part of in Uganda, visit queenofkatwe.com
+To learn more about Phiona and the work she is a part of in Uganda, visit queenofkatwe.com

 Picture Cred: Disney's Instagram page for Queen of Katwe the movie.